peterlewicki/AstonVillaTimeline/README.txt

-A Pen created at CodePen.io.
-You can find this one at http://codepen.io/peterlewicki/pen/egrJmz.

- A simple scrolling timeline using HTML, CSS and a spot of Javascript.
+User story:  reading the history of the Aston Villa Football Club is an attractive, responsive scrolling timeline.
+Uses HTML CSS and Javascript.